 8. Inspection and Retention of Records.
 Each Party shall have the right at all reasonable times to audit the records of the other Party which are pertinent to the Agreement; provided, however, that each Party shall adequately protect the confidentiality of proprietary information.
 If any such examinations reveal any inaccuracy in any billing theretofore made, the necessary adjustments in such billing and payment shall be made within thirty (30) days after final determination thereof; provided, that no adjustments for any billing or payment shall be made for any inaccuracy claimed after the lapse of thirty-six (36) months from the rendition of the invoice(s) relating thereto.
 All of the records including, measurement, safety, operational, accounting records and accounts referred to herein shall be maintained according to generally accepted accounting and industry principles employed in the business of the purchase, transportation and sales of gas or in accordance with any laws, rules or regulations which are or may become applicable, and such records and accounts will be available for inspection at times mutually agreeable to the Parties hereto.

 9. Term.
-This Agreement shall be effective as of the date first above written and shall remain in full force and effect for an initial term of twenty (20) years and month to month thereafter.
-Either Party may terminate this Agreement at the end of the initial twenty-year term or at the end of any month thereafter with thirty days prior written notice to the other Party.
+This Agreement shall be effective as of the date first above written and shall remain in full force and effect for an initial term of twenty (20) years (the "Primary Term"), and shall continue in full force and effect thereafter so long as there is an agreement in effect that provides for the commercial flow of gas at or through the Interconnect ("Transportation Agreement"); provided, that after the Primary Term of this Agreement, upon the expiration or termination of any such Transportation Agreement, either Party may terminate this Agreement upon 60 days prior written notice to the other Party.

 10. Indemnity.
 Each Party agrees to indemnify, defend and hold harmless the other Parties and their respective parents and other affiliates, PARTNERS, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, including all expenses of litigation, court costs and attorneys and expert witness fees, injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage), civil or criminal fines or penalties or similar payments, or other losses not enumerated above, caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
 IT IS THE INTENT OF THE PARTIES THAT THIS INDEMNITY AND THE LIABILITY ASSUMED UNDER IT BE WITHOUT REGARD TO THE CAUSE OR CAUSES THEREOF, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY INDEMNIFIED PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE; PROVIDED, NO PARTY SHALL BE LIABLE IN RESPECT OF ANY CLAIM TO THE EXTENT SAME RESULTED FROM THE GROSS NEGLIGENCE, WILLFUL MISCONDUCT OR BAD FAITH OF THE INDEMNIFIED PARTY.